4 successful ways to start a COLD prospecting call

 1) agreed to receive a quotation and review it.

-3) agreed to share information about the company use of xyz products
+3) agreed to share information about the company's use of xyz products

 Starting a call well is key because it sets the tone for the conversation and you are more likely to achieve your objectives.

 The industry issue line